adelarsq/adelarsq.github.io/readme.md

 I like to draw, to paint, watch animes, to work with plants, to study physics, to play chess and online games.

-On software development I work with many things, since assembly until ELM.
+I work with many things related with software development. 🧩

+I also have worked with theoretical physics for some time. 🪐

 I'm core maintainer from the [Viro Framework](https://github.com/ViroCommunity), an open source developer platform for rapidly building AR/VR applications using React Native.